 Educational assessment is very important in education process compared to the evaluation and judgment.
-The current scenario of assessment in Malaysia is to emphasize on how the students and teachers can help each other to improve the ability and performance rather than the achievement in examination.
+Currently, the scenario of the education in Malaysia is emphasized on how the students and teachers can help each other to improve the ability and performance rather than the achievement in examination.
 According to Bloom in Payne (2003), assessment is an analysis process in individual life towards the criterion and the environment that related to the individual lives.
-It is included on how the individual face with all the stresses, problems and crisis using his her own abilities and strengths.
+It is included on how the individual face with all the stresses, problems and crisis using his / her own abilities and strengths.
 Therefore, the standardized test must be designed effectively to measure student's achievement.